Tomiwa-Ot/SM-A217F_forensics/README.md

 > As a result of previous work (CVE-2016-4030, CVE2016-4031, and CVE-2016-4032), Samsung has locked down the exposed AT interface with a command whitelist.
 > This whitelist is active when the ro.product_ship property is set to true and limits the commands to information gathering only.
 Any non-whitelisted command responds with the generic reply of OK, even if it is invalid.

 Certain AT commands may not work.
-Changing the ro.product_ship property to False may deactivate the whitelist.
+Changing the ro.product_ship property in ```/system/build.prop``` to False may deactivate the whitelist.
 To do this, the device should either be rooted or have a custom ROM installed.

 ## Requirements
 - pyserial